Husain-S/Script/README.md

 # Software_installation
-Scrpits used to install software
+Scripts used to install software